Yahya Kemal Beyatlı: Literary career

 While in Paris, Yahya Kemal developed a fondness for literature and was influenced by the French romantic movement.
 He eventually decided that he wanted to write poetry, and he first studied the historical works of the French Parnasse poets.
 Consequently, he sought out a way to revitalize Turkish Divan poetry in order to create smooth and pure poetic lines.

 Yahya Kemal's poetry is influenced by music, because he composed with concepts borrowed from Turkish music.
 While explaining the inner rhythm of the poetic language, he used musical terms such as Tınnet, which denoted the musical value of the sounds or words that pace a line of poetry.
 For Yahya Kemal this was the only method for creating internal harmony.
 He states, "Poetry is akin to music.
 Poetry is not made of couplets, but poetry is melody."
 For the most part, he was consistent and practiced what he preached; in his poetry, music and meaning go hand-in-hand.

 The central thought that runs through his poems and prose is that the Turkish nation is fashioned with the sweat and tears of the heartland.
 Even his love poems featured stylized historical and cultural values.
 Another peculiarity that can be perceived in Yahya Kemal's poetry is the almost feminine sensibility that he displayed towards Islam.
 His explanation for this is that his father spent very little time with him, and that his first lessons in religion came from long hours spent talking with his mother.
 Yahya Kemal grew up in a household where hymns and chants were sung, where values of the past were kept alive, hence in his poems he used religion and esthetics together.

-Writing about the loss of Ottoman lands like Salonica, Manastır, Üsküp and Prishtina he wrote:
+Writing about the loss of Ottoman lands like Thessaloniki, Bitola, Skopje and Pristina he wrote: